MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-intro.md

 ## How can I implement Xbox Live Multiplayer in my game?

-Depending on your scenario, the Xbox Live Multiplayer Platform provides several approaches to implementing Xbox Live Multiplayer in your game.
+Depending on your scenario, the Xbox Live Multiplayer features provide several approaches to implementing Xbox Live Multiplayer in your game.

 ### Xbox Integrated Multiplayer (XIM)